-RPU has a solar electric rebate of \$0.50 per watt, up to a cap of \$5,000, for qualifying systems (visit www.rpu.org for more information).
-The federal tax credit is 30% in 2019, 26% in 2020, 22% in 2021, then it will be discontinued for residential but will remain 10% for commercial situations.
+RPU has a solar electric rebate of \$0.25 per watt, up to a cap of \$2,500, for qualifying systems (visit www.rpu.org for more information).
+The federal tax credit is 26% in 2020, 22% in 2021, and then it will be discontinued for residential but will remain at 10% for commercial installations.
 Businesses and non-profits can get 100% non-debt financing through the PACE program and businesses may also use the Modified Accelerated Cost Recovery System (MACRS) accelerated depreciation.
-In rural areas, many projects have benefited from Rural Energy for America Program grants from the US Department of Agriculture (USDA).